membraneframework/membrane_demo/rtp_to_hls/README.md

 # Membrane Demo - RTP to HLS
 This project demonstrates handling RTP streams and converting them to HLS streams.

+The whole idea has been described in [this blog post](https://blog.swmansion.com/live-video-streaming-in-elixir-made-simple-with-membrane-fc5b2083982d).

 ## Prerequisites
 You must have following packages installed on your system: